 IGCSE is an international qualification.
 It is recognized by leading universities.
 It is an international passport to progression and success.

-College De La Salle (Freres), is a candidate school for the MYP.
-The school is pursuing authorization as an IB World School.
+College De La Salle (Freres), is an authorized school for the MYP and part of IB World School.
 IB World Schools share a common philosophy -a commitment to high-quality, challenging, international education- that we believe is important for our students.

 The international baccalaureate (IB) Diploma Programme (DP) is an assessed programme for students’ aged 16 to 19.
 It is respected by the top universities across the globe.